ExpediaGroup/housekeeping/housekeeping-vacuum-tool/README.md

 ##### Vacuum Tool configured with MySQL Housekeeping database

-Add your JDBC driver to `$VACUUM_TOOL_HOME/lib/` or some other location on the classpath of the Vacuum tool.
+In order to use an external JDBC-compliant database, the JDBC driver for this database must be made available on the CLASSPATH of the vacuum tool.
+This can be achieved by one of the following:
+* Adding the path to the driver jar file to the Housekeeping bootstrap CLASSPATH (e.g. `export HOUSEKEEPING_CLASSPATH=/path/to/mysql-connector-java-x.y.z.jar`).
+* Placing the driver jar file in `$VACUUM_TOOL_HOME/lib/`.

+The configuration then needs to be updated to be something like below:

     catalog:
       name: vacuum_tool